 ½ tsp nutmeg, freshly grated

-1 cup cheese #2, shredded or grated (Veldhuizen Greens Creek Gruyere or other
+1 cup cheese #3, shredded (like Greens Creek Gruyere from Veldhuizen Cheese

-Remember that your choice of cheeses will, to a large extent, determine both the flavor & color of your Mac & Cheese.
-If you are interested in a spicier dish, substitute Veldhuizen Jalapeno Cheddar for some portion of the cheeses noted above.
+Remember: Your choice of cheeses will, to a large extent, determine both the flavor & color of your Mac & Cheese.
+If you are interested in a spicier dish, substitute Veldhuizen Jalapeno Cheddar or PepperJack for some portion of the cheeses noted above.

 2 Tbsp Mustard (your favorite yellow, like Whataburger or French’s, or Dijon)